How to Read Laundry Symbols

-Sometimes the laundry care label on your garments looks more like a set of undecipherable hieroglyphics than a useful list of detailed laundry symbols offering proper instructions for how to do laundry.
-Fortunately, the pros at Real Simple have offered up a cheat sheet to help you break the code and treat your linens right.
+Sometimes the laundry tag on your clothes, sheets, towels, and more looks more like a set of undecipherable hieroglyphics than a useful list of detailed laundry symbols offering proper instructions for how to do laundry.
+Fortunately, the pros at Real Simple have offered up a cheat sheet to help you break the laundry symbols code and treat your linens right.
 Print it out and tack it up in your laundry room, right next to your laundry bag, for quick reference, or keep a copy saved on your phone at all times so you can be sure you’re keeping your clothes clean the right way wherever you go.

-The first thing you need to know is what each of the general shapes mean.
+The first thing you need to know is what each of the general symbols mean.
 The icon that looks like a bucket of water describes how to wash the piece, the square with a circle in the center refers to drying, and the iron instructs you on how to—well—iron.
-The remaining symbols refer to bleaching (triangle), dry-cleaning (circle), and non-machine drying (square) requirements.
+The remaining laundry tag symbols refer to bleaching (triangle), dry-cleaning (circle), and non-machine drying (square) requirements.

-Each of the above mentioned symbols have specifications within them: One dot on the icon means to perform that function on a cold or low cycle, two dots mean warm or medium, and three dots mean hot or high.
+Each of the above-mentioned laundry symbols have specifications within them: One dot on the icon means to perform that function on a cold or low cycle, two dots mean warm or medium, and three dots mean hot or high.

 When drying these pieces, untangle the items as you pull them out of the wash and add each to the dryer separately.
 This will help them dry completely within one cycle.
-And don’t overfill the drum.
-Keep it around half to ¾ of the way full for optimum efficiency.
+And don’t overfill the drum—keep it around half or three-fourths of the way full for optimum efficiency.
 These little tricks, coupled with expert-level knowledge of what those laundry symbols mean, will make your newly washed clothes cleaner than ever.

 Get the larger printable version.